 “Have nothing in your house that you do not know to be useful, or believe to be beautiful.” – William Morris

 We've all spent more time at home this year than ever before.
 There are things in our houses we've come to find that are neither beautiful nor useful.
-Updates are needed.
+Updates in decorations are needed.

 Of course, form doesn't need to come at the expense of function either; some of the objects we highlight below are both beautiful and useful.
 And while clothing often takes centre stage in conversations around supporting local businesses and shopping responsibly, they're all from independent brands with good intentions and practices to match.